-- Executive Sponsor: This person should be an executive at the organization (ideally C suite level) whose KBOs are specifically aligned with the project. - Process Owner: This will be the most active role on the project and should have excellent global knowledge of the process. - IT Representative: There needs to be a participant from IT that is capable of directing the interconnections to external systems and understanding the authentication and security models to be used. - End Users: Of course, we also need the participation of end users.
+- Executive Sponsor: This person should be an executive at the organization (ideally C suite level) whose KBOs perfectly align with this specific project. - Process Owner: This will be the most active role on the project.
+This individual should have excellent global knowledge of the process. - IT Representative: There needs to be a participant from IT that is capable of directing the interconnections to external systems and understanding the authentication and security models. - End Users: Of course, we also need the participation of end users.